Italy’s most popular card games

 Tressette

 Tressette is a trick-taking card game, which can be played by two to four players, although traditionally two teams of two players compete against each other.
 The aim of Tressette is to reach 21 points.
-The game uses 40 Italian playing cards (you can use a 52-card deck with the eights, nines, and tens removed).
+The game uses the 40-card Italian deck .
 Each player receives ten cards with each card possessing a point value.
 The first card is placed by the player sitting to the right of the dealer and the suit of the card they put down is the only suit that can win the hand.
 To win a hand you must place a card of the same suit with a higher value.
 The overall winner is determined by the player with the highest points of cards in their possession.

 Italian card games require the type of skills and strategies, including the ability to carefully select the correct card and develop a game strategy, which are also useful when playing traditional mainstream card games such as poker.
 As the old adage goes, practice makes perfect and via bonusfinder.it you can try your hand at poker by taking advantage of deposit bonuses.
 The site supplies all you need to know about the top online gambling sites in the country by providing in-depth reviews on the various features, as well as an overall score out of five.